yuvalmGS/gigaspaces-wiki-jekyll/xap100/mongodb-archive-operation-handler.markdown

 {% highlight java %}

-ArchiveOperationHandler cassandraArchiveHandler =
+	ArchiveOperationHandler mongoArchiveHandler =
 		new MongoArchiveOperationHandlerConfigurer()
 		 .gigaSpace(gigaSpace)
 		 .config(config)
 		 .db("mydb")
 		 .create();

 	// To free the resources used by the archive container make sure you close it properly.
 	// A good life cycle event to place the destroy() call would be within the @PreDestroy or 	DisposableBean#destroy() method.

 	archiveContainer.destroy();

 {% endhighlight %}

 {% endtabcontent %}